AUGUST

 What AUGUST delivers

-AUGUST operates from Johannes-Haag-Straße 14 in central Augsburg, open Tuesday through Thursday from 5 to 9 pm, Friday and Saturday until 10 pm, and Sunday evening service closes at 9 pm.
+AUGUST operates from Johannes-Haag-Straße 14 in central Augsburg, open Tuesday through Thursday from 5 to 9 pm, Friday and Saturday until 10 pm, Sunday evening service closes at 9 pm.
 Monday is the same 5-to-9 window.
 The kitchen describes its output as New American and Modern Brasserie with a creative edge — a combination that reads as Franco-American technique applied to contemporary produce.
-The cuisine pricing sits at the $$$ tier (expect a typical two-course meal to land above €66 before wine), and the wine program is substantial: 365 selections across a 3,600-bottle inventory, with particular depth in California, France, and Italy.
+The cuisine pricing sits at the $$$ tier (expect a typical two-course meal to land above €66 before wine), and the wine program is substantial: 365 selections across a 3,600-bottle inventory, with particular depth in California, France, Italy.
 Wine pricing is also at the $$$ tier, meaning a meaningful number of bottles exceed €100.
 Corkage is available at €35 if you prefer to bring your own.

 The private dining question

 For anyone considering AUGUST for a group occasion, the private dining context matters.
-The public room at a two-Michelin-star restaurant with this team depth typically supports a dedicated private or semi-private arrangement , but the database does not confirm specific private room configurations or capacity figures for AUGUST.
+The public room at a two-Michelin-star restaurant with this team depth typically supports a dedicated private or semi-private arrangement, but the database does not confirm specific private room configurations or capacity figures for AUGUST.
 What is clear is that the service infrastructure (a named wine director, a general manager, an ownership group experienced in full-service fine dining) is the right architecture for a hosted group dinner.
 If private dining is your primary reason for booking, contact the restaurant directly before committing.
-The combination of a 3,600-bottle wine inventory and a wine director on staff means a group dinner here can include a genuinely curated wine pairing rather than a generic list , which is the practical advantage of booking a room with this depth of wine infrastructure over a smaller creative restaurant.
+The combination of a 3,600-bottle wine inventory and a wine director on staff means a group dinner here can include a genuinely curated wine pairing rather than a generic list, which is the practical advantage of booking a room with this depth of wine infrastructure over a smaller creative restaurant.
 Compared to Nose & Belly at €€€, AUGUST offers considerably more service depth for a hosted group, even if the per-head cost is higher.

 Booking difficulty and timing

 Booking difficulty is rated Near Impossible.
-For a two-star kitchen in a mid-sized German city, that classification is not hyperbole , Michelin recognition in this tier concentrates demand sharply.
+For a two-star kitchen in a mid-sized German city, that classification is not hyperbole, Michelin recognition in this tier concentrates demand sharply.
 If you are planning a visit to Augsburg around a specific date, this is the table to secure first, then build your trip around.
 The Friday and Saturday 10 pm closing suggests slightly more flexibility on weekend evenings for later sittings, but do not count on last-minute availability on those nights either.
-For anyone travelling from Munich , roughly 50 minutes by train , AUGUST is a viable evening destination, but the booking window needs to open weeks in advance.
+For anyone travelling from Munich, roughly 50 minutes by train, AUGUST is a viable evening destination, but the booking window needs to open weeks in advance.

 Context among Germany's two-star tables

 At two Michelin stars, AUGUST sits in a competitive tier that includes JAN in Munich, Vendôme in Bergisch Gladbach, and Restaurant Haerlin in Hamburg.
 The distinction here is geographic: AUGUST is the only table at this award level in Augsburg, which means it absorbs demand that would otherwise spread across a larger city's fine dining circuit.
-If you are already in Augsburg or routing through Bavaria, this is not a compromise pick , it is a legitimate two-star destination.
+If you are already in Augsburg or routing through Bavaria, this is not a compromise pick, it is a legitimate two-star destination.
 For comparison, three-star options in Germany like Aqua in Wolfsburg or Schwarzwaldstube in Baiersbronn require more deliberate travel, but they represent a different commitment level entirely.
 ES:SENZ in Grassau and Schanz in Piesport offer comparable star-level dining in less-visited German towns if regional exploration is your goal.

-The Opinionated About Dining ranking places AUGUST at #432 in North America (2025) , an unusual data point for a restaurant in Germany, and likely a reflection of the ownership group's American fine dining DNA.
+The Opinionated About Dining ranking places AUGUST at #432 in North America (2025), an unusual data point for a restaurant in Germany, likely a reflection of the ownership group's American fine dining DNA.
 The OAD casual ranking in Europe at #853 suggests the room skews more informal than its Michelin star count might imply.
 For a first-timer, that is useful framing: expect serious food and a well-managed floor, not a stiff ceremonial experience.

 Practical details at a glance